ahma532/infectious-disease-protocols/protocols/legionnaires-disease.md

 - Culture of respiratory secretions (sputum, bronchoalveolar lavage) on selective media
 - Serology for detection of antibodies (fourfold rise in convalescent titers)
 - Direct fluorescent antibody staining of respiratory specimens
-- Urinary antigen test for *Legionella pneumophila* serogroup 1 (new, highly sensitive test offering rapid results with high sensitivity and specificity; note that this test primarily detects *L. pneumophila* serogroup 1, which accounts for the majority of cases.
+- Urinary antigen test for *Legionella pneumophila* serogroup 1 (new, highly sensitive test offering rapid results with high sensitivity and specificity; primarily detects *L. pneumophila* serogroup 1, which accounts for the majority of cases.
 It is now considered standard practice for early diagnosis.)

 ## Treatment